warp-contracts/academy/redstone-academy-docs/docs/pst/writing-pst-contract/contract-source.md

 export type PstFunction = 'transfer' | 'mint' | 'balance';
 ```

-Time for explanation.
+Time for an explanation.

 `PstAction` represents contract's interaction.
 As mentioned earlier it has two properties - caller and input.
 In our contract user will have an ability to write three types of inputs (`PstInput`):

 - `function` - type of interaction (in our case - it can be **transfering tokens**, **minting tokens** or **reading balances** - `PstFunction`)
-- `target` - target address
+- `target` - target address.
-- `qty` - amount of tokens to be transferred/minted
+- `qty` - amount of tokens to be transferred/minted.

 `PstResult` - object possible to be returned by interacting with the contract:

-- `target` - target address
+- `target` - target address.
-- `ticker` - an abbreviation used to uniquely identify the token
+- `ticker` - an abbreviation used to uniquely identify the token.
-- `balance` - specific address balance
+- `balance` - specific address balance.

 ## 🎬 Actions